manthan89-py/ForgeX/readme.md

 3. Install packages using poetry `poetry install`
 4. Alternative if you have virtualenv then install dependencies using `requirements.txt` using command `pip install -r requirements.txt`.
 5. Modify the data preprocessing and datasets as needed.
-6. run the start script to start openfabric server 'sh start.sh`
+6. Run the start script to start openfabric server `sh start.sh`
 7. Go to the `http://localhost:5500` and go Swagger UI.
 8. Go to `execute` API endpoint.
 Add the queries that you want to ask to the chatbot as list of string.
 9. Click on **execute**.
 You will get the answer.